Survivorship: During and After Treatment

 • Making the workplace readily accessible to and usable by people with disabilities

-To find out more about job accommodations and employment of people with limitations, contact the Job Accommodation Network at 1-800-526-7234 or visit their website, http://askjan.org/.
+To find out more about job accommodations and employment of people with limitations, contact the Job Accommodation Network at 1-800-526-7234 or visit their website.
 They can talk with you about the requirements of the ADA or the Rehabilitation Act, whichever applies to your case.

 Discrimination against people with cancer at work

-Even though the public’s understanding of cancer is getting better, sometimes prejudices and fears are still found in the workplace.
-Even after your cancer treatment has ended, you may face work and workplace discrimination issues.
-Tell your Human Resources Department about any workplace discrimination issues you might be facing.
-If your workplace has a union, its officials can be good sources of information about illnesses and the workplace.
+Even after your cancer treatment has ended, you may face workplace bias and discrimination.
+Tell your HR Department about any issues you might be facing.
+If your workplace has a union, it can be a good source of information about illnesses and the workplace.

 Get more help and information